 By publishing ArcGIS Server web layers in bulk from a database data store item in the portal, you create feature layers and map image layers for all feature classes and tables in the database to which your connection has access.
 As new datasets are made available to you through that same database connection or access to the datasets is removed, you can manually synchronize the database content with your layers in the portal.
-You can identify what dataset was published to create each layer.
+You can identify which dataset was published to create each layer.
 If necessary, you can also delete all the layers you published in bulk from a data store item.

 Synchronize database content and layers

 The content in a database changes over time—feature classes and tables are added and, occasionally, removed or renamed; fields are renamed, added to, or removed from feature classes and tables; metadata gets updated.
 Access to existing data can also change over time if owners or database administrators alter permissions on the datasets.
-All of these actions can lead to your database data store item and bulk-published layers getting out of sync.
+All of these actions can lead to your database data store item and bulk-published layers getting out of sync with the source data.

 As access to content in the database changes, you can synchronize the layers.
-If a source feature class or table is removed from the database or privileges are revoked from the user connecting to the database, the corresponding feature and map image layers will be removed from the portal.
+If a source feature class or table is removed from the database or if privileges are revoked from the user connecting to the database, the corresponding feature and map image layers will be removed from the portal.
 Similarly, layers will be created in the portal for feature classes and tables added to the database or for which access is newly granted to the login used to access the database through the data store item.
-Synchronization also updates schemas and item details.
-Only the owner of the data store item can synchronize layers and the database.

 Synchronization adds or removes layer items based on your access to the data in the database; it does not update the names when those change in the source feature class or table.